KevinKra/Notes/certifications/aws/solutions_architect/raw.md

 ### Questions

 - What is Amazon FSx?
-- What protocol does Amazon FSx use?
+- Amazon FSx for Windows supports what industry standard protocol?
-- Which computer operating systems is Amazon FSx compatible with?
+- What computer systems is Amazon FSx compatible with?
-- Does Amazon FSx worth with Microsoft Active Directory?
+- What two options can you use to provide user auth and access control to your Microsoft file system?
-- After you create an active directory configuration, can you change the configuration?
-What solution can you use to get around this?
+- Can you change your AD configuration after creating it?
+What is the work around?
-- Does Amazon EFS support Windows systems?
+- Is Amazon EFS compatible with windows?

 ---